erduotong/nuitka-doc-zh/docs/--help.md

                         is module name, which can and should be a top level package and then one choice, "error", "warning", "nofollow", e.g. PyQt5:error.

+  Plugin options of 'spacy':
+    --spacy-language-model=INCLUDE_LANGUAGE_MODELS
+                        Spacy language models to use.
+Can be specified multiple times.
+Use 'all' to include all downloaded models.

 ```

 </details>